solana-labs/solana/README.md

 want to be the leader for the demo, and make sure that udp ports 8000-10000 are open on all the machines you want to test with.

-Now start the server:
+Now start the server in a separate shell:

 ```bash
 $ ./multinode-demo/leader.sh
 ```

 Wait a few seconds for the server to initialize.
-It will print "Ready." when it's ready to receive transactions.
+It will print "leader ready..." when it's ready to receive transactions.
 The leader will request some tokens from the drone if it doesn't have any.
 The drone does not need to be running for subsequent leader starts.

 Multinode Testnet
 ---

-To run a multinode testnet, after starting a leader node, spin up some validator nodes:
+To run a multinode testnet, after starting a leader node, spin up some validator nodes in separate shells:

 ```bash
 $ ./multinode-demo/validator.sh ubuntu@10.0.1.51:~/solana 10.0.1.51